farisawan-2000/emojify/README.md

 `./emojify <output grid width>`

 This program utilizes multiprocessing for each pixel conversion, and is really fast as a result.
-This is why a second proof-of-concept binary, `emojify-camera`, is provided to show that conversion can happen in real time at certain resolutions.
+So fast, in fact, that this repo also builds, `emojify-camera`, which works in real time at certain resolutions.

 `./emojify-camera <output grid width>`